RFJBraunstingl/a-case-for-reactive/article/doc/Frameworks.md

 # Framework
 Which framework to use for cloud native Java?

-## the contestants
+While there are more great pieces of Software out there (and probably more that I can ever know of) - I will focus on the two particular frameworks I already got to know a bit while experimenting with Java in the Cloud:
+- Spring Boot and
+- Quarkus

+Let's meet our contestants.

 ### Spring Boot
-Spring out to be _the_ dependency injection framework on the JVM.
+Spring out to be _the_ dependency injection framework on the JVM (in my mind at least).
-You surely do not need me to introduce it to you.
+It's so well known that you surely do not need me to introduce it to you.
 With Spring Boot, the Spring team went out of their way to make Spring interesting for quick, cloud native, agile development.
+Built on the battle tested Spring framework which is around in one form or another since the early 2000s, and with powerful corporate backing

 ### Quarkus
 Quarkus is still a kind of 'newcomer' framework (in my opinion at least).